sebinsua/state-event-target/README.md

 ## TODO

-#### data targets

-- cache responses so subsequent reads are synchronous
-- add robust error handling and race condition management for async state requests
-- add a "prime" method to proactively fetch keys before read, returning a promise once loaded
-- store version and last update `performance.now()` to avoid stale data

 #### sink/source

+- middleman the "prime" method to proactively fetch keys before read
 - integrate automatic state:request in sink's read/peek/getAsync so missing keys trigger a fetch
 - auto-generate unique IDs for sinks (and possibly the source) to allow for targeted messaging
 - allow source configuration: either broadcast the full snapshot on connection or respond only to granular key requests